-Apply online for the Fall 2022 Cohort!
+Apply online for the Fall 2022 Cohort or off-cycle admission!
 (Each cohort capacity is limited to 20 students.
 Please note that many scholarship deadlines occur on or before May 1).

 Admission Requirements: Bachelor's degree (preferred minimum GPA of 3.0).
 The application for admission will include: unofficial transcripts or academic records, two letters of recommendation, and a personal statement (300 words) must be uploaded directly to the online application.
 The personal statement should include what you hope to get out of the program and accomplish in tribal resource and environmental stewardship.